mac11fish/bgmedia/README.md

-# 👾 Sand Garden Website
+# 🚢 Ship Yard Cohort Website

-We're running an experiment to fund focused, high-leverage open-source work by providing a monthly UBI to developers, handpicked by Carlos & BG Sand Garden, rewarding them for their ongoing contributions to BuidlGuidl and the Ethereum Ecosystem.
+We're running an experiment to fund focused, high-leverage open-source work by providing streams to builders rewarding them for their ongoing contributions to BuidlGuidl and the Ethereum Ecosystem.

 Our emphasis is on quality over quantity, striving for well-crafted products.
 Our approach embraces iteration, refining our builds while fostering a culture of continuous learning and improvement.

 This initiative is made possible by BuidlGuidl!

-Read more at the [F.A.Q](https://sandgarden.buidlguidl.com/faq)
+Read more at the [F.A.Q](https://shipyard.buidlguidl.com/faq)

 ---